88lex/sa-gen/README.md

 gcloud sdk can be installed with ```curl https://sdk.cloud.google.com | bash``` or you can go to ```https://cloud.google.com/sdk/docs/quickstarts``` to read more and install in non-linux OSes.

+There are a number of variables that you need to set yourself to run sa-gen for your own account, and to create service accounts and jsons that are names the way you want to name them.
+These variables are described below.
+The names and numeric ranges are quite flexible - name them as you like.

 **export KEYS_DIR=/opt/sa**
 This is the location where you want to store your service account json keys.
 Please create it before running this script Note that you can create a maximum of 100 service accounts per project, but you can store all of your json keys in this